What is Conformal?

 Conformal is a framework for building audio plug-ins using TypeScript and Rust.
 But what actually is it?
 Really, Conformal is four things:

-• Wrappers that take these abstractions and turn them into various standard plug-in formats.
+- Wrappers that turn your implementation into standard plug-in formats.

 For a guided tour of the framework, please see the build your first plug-in tutorial.